What is acute

 There are a number of tests your doctor can use to evaluate your symptoms, including:

-- A nerve conduction study determines whether your nerves are working correctly.
+- Nerve conduction study.
+A nerve conduction study determines whether your nerves are working correctly.

-- Electromyography (EMG) records and evaluates the electrical activity in your muscles.
+- Electromyography (EMG).
+An electromyogram records and evaluates the electrical activity in your muscles.

-- A spinal tap allows your doctor to examine your cerebrospinal fluid.
-This is the fluid that surrounds the spinal cord and brain.
+- Spinal tap.
+A spinal tap allows your doctor to examine your cerebrospinal fluid (CSF), which surrounds the spinal cord and brain.

-- A complete blood count (CBC) determines whether there are any decreases or increases in your number of blood cells.
+- Complete blood count (CBC).
+A complete blood count determines whether there are any decreases or increases in your number of blood cells.
 This can help your doctor assess your overall health.

-- Your doctor may also look for brain damage using a CT or MRI scan.
-These imaging tests provide detailed pictures of your brain, allowing your doctor to get a closer look and evaluate any damage in the brain more easily.
+- CT or MRI scan.
+Your doctor may also look for brain damage using these imaging tests.
+They provide detailed pictures of your brain, allowing your doctor to get a closer look and evaluate any damage in the brain more easily.

 However, treatment is usually required if a virus is not the cause of your ACA.
-The specific treatment will vary depending on the cause.
+The specific treatment will vary depending on the cause, and can last weeks, years, or even a lifetime.
+Here are some possible treatments:

 - You may need surgery if your condition is the result of bleeding in the cerebellum.